Rhine Falls: impressive waterfall in Switzerland, surrounded by nature and green mountains

 • Take in the fascinating landscape of Mount Rigi and Lake Lucerne

-Leave Zurich first thing in the morning and head to Thun.
-This picturesque city, surrounded by the Bernese Alps, is well worth a stopover on your way to Interlaken.
-Check out the old town, head up to the castle and spend some time by the shores of Lake Thun.
+Start your day early in Zürich and head to Thun.
+This picturesque town, surrounded by the Bernese Alps, is worth a stop on your way to Interlaken.
+Stroll through the old town, visit Thun Castle, and spend some time by the shores of Lake Thun.

-To move on to Interlaken, you can either catch the train or hop on a passenger ship.
-The ride on the train takes just over half an hour, while you’d be spending more than two hours on the ship.
-If you have enough time, we definitely recommend catching the passenger ship for an incredibly scenic ride.
+To get to Interlaken, you can either take the train or board a passenger boat.
+The train ride takes just over half an hour, while the boat trip will take you more than two hours.
+If you have enough time, we definitely recommend the boat ride.
+The scenery is stunning, and it's well worth it.

-Once you arrive in Interlaken, enjoy the evening in this popular yet very touristy town.
-Activities here are endless and it’s a good thing you’ve got all day tomorrow to enjoy this region to its fullest.
+Once you arrive in Interlaken, you can enjoy the evening in this popular resort.
+There are endless activities available, and it's great that you'll have all day tomorrow to fully enjoy this region.

 Schloss Thun AusblickAusblick vom Schloss Thun (Foto: Thun Thunersee Tourismus)